qw20012/bq/index.md

 ## Me

-As a lazy programmer, programming is just a thing that earning a living, since no other expertise and hobbies cannot make a living.
+As a lazy programmer, programming is just a thing that earning a living, since no other expertise or hobbies can make a living.
 This blog is just my litter bin.

 ## Other